Hartford Hawks men's lacrosse: 2006–2016

 In 2006, Peter Lawrence became head coach of the Hawks.
 In 2011, coming off seven straight losing seasons; the Hawks, led by Lawrence, would win their first conference tournament.
 Hartford also made their first NCAA tournament appearance in 2011 but lost in the first round to the second-seeded Cornell, 12–5.
 In 2016, the Hawks lost 14–9 against Quinnipiac in a play-in game in the 2016 NCAA tournament.
 Following the 2016 season, Peter Lawrence resigned as head coach of Hartford after 11 seasons.

 2017–present

 After the departure of long time head coach Peter Lawrence; Hartford promoted assistant coach Ryan Martin to head coach.
 In his first season as head coach, Martin led the Hawks to a 6–8 overall record.

 Division III

 On May 6, 2021, the University of Hartford Board of Regents voted to drop its athletic department to Division III.
 The drop was set to take place no later than September 1, 2025.
-The school ultimately started its transition in July 2022 and started Division III competition in July 2023, with full D-III membership to follow in the 2026–27 school year.
+The school ultimately started its transition in July 2022 and started Division III competition in July 2023.
+The Hawks played the first season of their transition in spring 2023 as a Division I independent before joining CNE (then known as the Commonwealth Coast Conference) in July 2023.